tbaums/dcos-k8s-days-labs/labs/Lab_01_Launch_a_Kubernetes_Cluster.md

 ```
 dcos security org groups add_user superusers kubernetes-cluster1
 ```
+Note: See below for an example of more granular security settings that more closely resembles what you would use in production ([link](#production-permissions)).

 Now, we will launch a Kubernetes cluster using the service account and secret we just created.
 Copy and paste the command below into your terminal to create a package installer options file that references the service account and secret we just created.